 St. Peter and Paul Church is a former Roman Catholic church in Pittsburgh, Pennsylvania.
 The parish was active from 1860 to 1992.

-St. Peter and Paul was established as a German 2 and Lithuanian 4 parish in 1857 in village of East Liberty.
-2 Local worshippers had to travel to the St. Philomena Church in the Allegheny River valley to attend Mass.
+St. Peter and Paul was established as a German 2 and Lithuanian 4 parish in 1857 in the village of East Liberty.
+2 Prior to the formation of the parish, worshippers had to travel to St. Philomena Church in the Allegheny River valley to attend weekly Mass.

-In 1857, the Redemptorists from St. Philomena began construction on a church on donated land.
-2 The cornerstone was laid on November 26 with the new building dedicated on November 26, 1859.
-Originally a mission of St. Philomena, a resident pastor was assigned to the new parish in 1860.
+The Redemptorists from St. Philomena began construction on a church on donated land in 1857, with the cornerstone laid on November 26.
+2 The new sanctuary was dedicated on November 26, 1859.
+A resident pastor was assigned to the new parish in 1860.

 The Pittsburgh History and Landmarks Foundation designated the church as a historic landmark in 1983.
 6